denoland/std/README.md

       - "8000:8000"
 ```

-The environmental variable values are pulled from the `.env` file.
+The values of the environmental variables are pulled from the `.env` file.

 The `DENO_DEPLOYMENT_ID` variable is needed for Docker deployment of a Deno
 Fresh app for caching to work properly.
 Its value needs to be a token reflecting